hansroh/skitai/README.rst

 Starting Skitai
 ================

-If you want to run Skitai as daemon or win32 service with configuration file, you can install `Skitai WSGI App Engine`_.
+If you want to run Skitai as daemon or win32 service with configuration file, you can install `Skitai WSGI App Engine Daemon`_.

 Otherwise if your purpose is just WSGI app developement, you can run Skitai easily at console.